drostron/rtree-explorations/slides/slides.md

 ---

-## opening notes and such
+## opening notes

-- presentation plan? perhaps depends on how long this gets
-- warning: this is not complete
+- this is not complete
-- just a place for exploration
-- more of a chance to dig into shapeless than look in depth at R-Trees
+- more of a chance to dig into shapeless than look in depth at R-Trees (_at least initially_)
-- help me if you know someting that I left out or could improve on, no claims of expertise, just having some fun, join me
+- just having some fun, please join me

 ---